shubhamdk19/tekdi.net/src/pages/your-next/digital-transformation/customer-experience.md

 subTitle:
 bgimage:

+metakeywords: ["Customer-Experience"]
+metadescription:  In the digital economy,  customer experience has become the new competitive edge.
+Businesses that adopt a customer centric approach are more successful than their peers.
+Great CX requires a customer first approach, whether it is navigating your website, providing good customer services or product experience.
+ogimage: /img/your-next/customer-experience.png

 image: /img/your-next/customer-experience.png

 description: In the digital economy,  customer experience has become the new competitive edge.
 Businesses that adopt a customer centric approach are more successful than their peers.
 Great CX requires a customer first approach, whether it is navigating your website, providing good customer services or product experience.
 CX is a measure of every interaction a customer has with your business and is an inescapable criterion of digital transformation.
 At the crux of this transformation is the use of technology.